Water Management Department

 • Storm Water Pumping Station (SWPS).

-• This facility consists of a 5.5 million gallon reservoir constructed under the newly renovated West Park.
-The underground reservoir will hold excess sanitary sewer flows during rain events which will reduce the severity and frequency of sewer backups for over 1300 homes in west Wilmette.
-Additionally, it will pump this excess water back into the sewer once the sever event is over.
+• This facility consists of a 5.5 million gallon reservoir constructed under West Park.
+The underground reservoir holds excess sanitary sewer flows during rain events, reducing the severity and frequency of sewer backups for over 1300 homes in west Wilmette.
+This excess water is pumped back into the sewer system once the sever event is over.

 Staff Directory